sehenke/310_Project/README.md

 * Edit run configuration within launch.json by adding:
 `"vmArgs": "--module-path {Your path}/javafx-sdk-11.0.2/lib --add-modules javafx.controls,javafx.fxml", `

+### CoreNLP
-The next step is to properly reference the Stanford CoreNLP jars:
+After setting up JavaFX.
+The next step is to properly reference the Stanford CoreNLP jars.

+Generalized method:
 * Download the CoreNLP zip file from: https://stanfordnlp.github.io/CoreNLP/ and extract
 * Reference all of the jars to the class path of the Java project